Find the best paint brushes for miniatures and model kits with our expert picks for painting Warhammer, tabletop games, and more!

 - Add a drybrush from Army Painter or Artis Opus

-- Toss in a fine detail brush from Game Envy or GW
+- Toss in a fine detail brush from Monument, Game Envy, or even a GW Artificer.

 - Now you’re set.